sgterrado/CS-1400-Project/README.md

 been over the last two weeks based on their answers to the questionnaire.

 Instructions for Installing and Running:
+1. Click the green "code" button just above the file list in github, and download the project as a ZIP file.
+2. Go to your file explorer, find and right-click the zip file, and extract all the files.
+3. Open your IDE (the developers of this project used IntelliJ, but other Java tools will probably work) and open the unzipped project file from there.

 Instructions for Use:
 1. A welcome message will pop up, asking whether you're using this app for anxiety(1), depression(2), or both(3).
 Type in the corresponding number to answer the question.